miklevin/MikeLev.in/_posts/2024-11-13-80-percent-cost-reduction-in-ai-operations.md

 > Gemini: The ability to generate "instant experts" through prompt engineering is a game-changer.
 This could make AI capabilities more accessible and affordable for a wider range of users.

+Warning to the time-strapped reader.
+This is not edited down.
+This is the stream of consciousness flow from a productive day's worth of work.
+And no, this is not the work.
+This is just the calibration to do the right things for the right reasons, with plenty of back-and-forth with Perplexity, Claude and Gemini.

 ### AI-Native App Architecture Unpacked!

 **Gemini-Advanced**: This is a fascinating exploration of an AI-native application architecture!
 I'm particularly struck by the following: